 - Learn new skills and take on mental challenges that extend you: Both help to grow your brain and keep it elastic as well as buffering you from stress.

 - Practice mindful meditation: There’s overwhelming scientific evidence that regular practice will improve your mental clarity as well as reduce mental fatigue.
 If you are not sure how to start, take a class or do some online research for ideas.

 - Connect with people who are important to you: Share experiences, talk together, offer support to others and ask for help yourself when you need it.

 - Increase your experiences of positive emotion: Think of (or do) something that helps you feel grateful, content, hopeful, or satisfied.
 These experiences help to both energise and buffer us when life or work (or both) are draining.

-David Winsborough is Founder and Innovation Director at Winsborough
+Dave Winsborough is Founder and Innovation Director at Winsborough

 Gaynor Parkin is CEO of Umbrella Health

 This article was originally written for and published by HR People + Strategy https://blog.hrps.org/blogpost/Slow-Down-to-Speed-Up